kadena-io/pact/docs/en/pact-reference.md

 The Pact REST API can accept transactions signed by the WebAuthn protocol.

-A web client can make use of this scheme to allow users to authenticate and sign pact transactions without manually managing private keys.
+A web client can use this scheme for authenticating and signing pact transactions without manually managing private keys.
 The client must:

  - Modify the `Signer`, it must have `scheme` set to `"WebAuthn"`.
  - Construct the challenge as: `base64( blake2b ( CommandPayload ))`